Reclaim withholding tax on foreign dividends in an ISA or SIPP

 Some brokers have all their clients’ holdings of foreign stocks in the same pooled nominee account, whether the client is holding them in a regular account, an ISA or a SIPP.
 That means that you can’t apply any special tax treatment due to SIPPs to the whole group of shares, which makes handling WHT exemptions and reclaims even more complicated.

-Overall, brokers tend to handle US stocks best.
-That’s because investors can file a W-8BEN form which entitles them to receive the dividends at whichever reduced WHT rate applies (15% for most accounts and zero for SIPPs).
+Overall, brokers tend to handle WHT on US stocks best.
+That’s because investors can file a W-8BEN form which entitles them to receive the dividends with WHT deducted at the lower treaty rate initially, rather than having to reclaim the additional WHT afterwards.
 In addition, US stocks are the most widely held by UK investors and so having the arrangements in place to handle US dividend WHT is cost effective.

-Getting reduced WHT on US dividends usually works most smoothly if your stock broker is a qualified intermediary.
+Getting reduced WHT on US dividends usually works smoothly if your stock broker is a qualified intermediary.
 This means that they have an agreement with the IRS that allows them to receive dividends gross of tax, sort out what’s due and make the necessary payments.
+Most will ask you to complete the W-8BEN form when you initially open a general dealing account or ISA, and then pay US dividends to you net of only 15% WHT rather than 30%.

-But depending on the way their nominee accounts are set up, not all seem to be able to get SIPP dividends paid with zero WHT.
-So check this with your SIPP provider if you intend to hold US stocks in the account and your US dividend income is big enough that 15% extra could be handy.
-One stock broker that says it can get US dividends paid gross into its SIPP is Killik & Co.
+However, depending on the way their nominee accounts are set up, not all brokers are able to pay SIPP dividends with zero WHT.
+So if you intend to hold US stocks in your SIPP and your US dividend income is large enough that the extra 15% could be handy, it’s worth checking whether your broker does.
+Brokers that can get US dividends paid gross into their SIPPs include AJ Bell Youinvest and Hargreaves Lansdown.

 How to reclaim excess withholding tax